stardog-union/bites-corenlp/README.md

 ## Advanced Usage

 1. Tweak `build.gradle` to the [language of your choice](https://stanfordnlp.github.io/CoreNLP/download.html) (e.g., change CoreNLP dependency to `models-spanish`)
-2. Run `gradlew clean fatjar` for a single jar, or `gradlew clean copyDeps` for individual dependencies
+2. Run `gradlew clean shadowJar` for a single jar, or `gradlew clean copyDeps` for individual dependencies
 3. Add files in `build/libs` to Stardog's [classpath](https://www.stardog.com/docs/#_extending_stardog)
 4. Restart the Stardog server